awesome1888/eisenwerk/README.md

 https://www.npmjs.com/package/nodemon-webpack-plugin
 1.9) simplify that oop multi-level crap with Apps, use composition for sake 1.95) move styles to styled-components
+1.955) new overlay and progressbar mechanic based on watching the store and\or EventEmitter on componentDidUpdate of page when switching from ready false -> true

 2.  auth in a modern way
 3.  re-think oauth2